cisco-open/flame/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the XXX Software License
+## Any contributions you make will be under the Apache License, Version 2
-In short, when you submit code changes, your submissions are understood to be under the same [XXX License]() that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues]()
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue]().